vnxx/manganya/README.md

 I just want to try Svelte, and this is the first time I'm using svelte. 🤔 Not bad.

 ## Where I get the data?
-I got from bacakomik.co, I'm using scarping technique to get the data 👀.
+I got from komikav.com, I'm using scarping technique to get the data 👀.

-## Do I affiliate with bacakomik.co?
+## Do I affiliate with komikav.com?
-No, I choose bacakomik.co because it's fast and the cors didn't block me.
-For bacakomik.co I recommend you to limit the cors or use cloudflare 👌🏻.
-But if bacakomik.co want to buy my code for open new business model, you know how to contact me 😉.
+No, I choose komikav.com because it's fast and the cors didn't block me.
+For komikav.com I recommend you to limit the cors or use cloudflare 👌🏻.
+But if komikav.com want to buy my code for open new business model, you know how to contact me 😉.